 How they feel or understand about leadership.
 This working climate is also a driver of change and how it affects the change process.

 So, You should know very well and be precise about these two words.
 Let us understand.

 Work and skills.
 Work is an activity carried out within a period.
 Also, it is a prefabricated work activity and specifies how.
 A skill is an inferior ability.

 The tasks assigned by the employees are required to be completed within the time limit.
 So, Work and expertise are well accepted by this deadline.

-So they complete the work within time.
-For an organizational change, employees’ skills must be aligned to new roles and tasks.
+So they complete the work within time. meanwhile, For an organizational change, employees’ skills must be aligned to new roles and task.

 Individual Values and Needs

 How do you reflect those principles in your life and your specific needs?
 Which you consider important for your selfishness.

 So, Personal values reflect all these things. also, Personal values include creativity, enthusiasm, humility, and personal fulfillment.